Power BI Dashboards vs. Reports – which one should you use?

-- Reports can be exported to any format and downloaded to a local desktop for further analysis.
+- You can export reports to any format and download them to a local desktop for further analysis.

 - Reports can be published on the web and subscribed to through email.

-- Dashboards have the same features as reports, but dashboards can be exported to limited formats, so they are used to visualize the important data rather than analyze it, which can only be done with reports.
+- Dashboards have the same features as reports, but dashboards can be exported to limited formats.
+This is why they are used to visualize the important data rather than analyze it, which can only be done with reports.

 At this point, you must have realized that you cannot separate Power BI dashboards and reports.
 They’re the yin and yang of Microsoft’s business intelligence: they feed each other and work in synergistic harmony.

 Both are powerful, versatile, and robust tools that can give a comprehensive wider picture or a comprehensive look at the minutiae and finer details

 A good IT manager or business user can best leverage the tools at their disposal according to the needs and demands of the situation.
 Shunning one for the other would be a poor and ill-thought approach.